 The MRChallenge2019 R package providing all data and documentation can be downloaded from here.

-Participants are asked to submit an R markdown file containing the following sections:
+Participants are asked to submit the knitted output from an R Markdown .Rmd file (in either docx, pdf, html, or .nb.html format) containing the following sections:

 - Participants: Name(s) and affiliation(s) of entrant(s)